How to Put Together a Workplace Safety Training Workshop

 You need to put together training material for the workshop.
 This material will include instructions for responding to and managing specific safety issues, general information about each safety issue and a quiz.
 The material needs to be organized in a binder or folder, and one set of training materials needs to be published for each employee.

-The EHS Center has FREE pre-made trainings
+Check Out: FREE pre-made trainings

 Step #5 – Testing Your Employees